Universal Windows Platform apps: Multiple copies

-Before Windows 8, programs were identified by their static icons.
-Windows taskbar was responsible for representing every app that had a window when they run.
+Before Windows 8, programs were identified by their static computer icons.
+The Windows taskbar was responsible for representing every app that had a window while running.
 Metro-style apps, however, are identified by their "tiles" that can show their icon and also other dynamic contents.
 In addition, in Windows 8 and Windows 8.1 RTM, they are not shown on the Windows taskbar when they run, but on a dedicated app switcher on the left side of the screen.
 Windows 8.1 Update added taskbar icons for Metro-style apps.

 There is no set limit on how many copies of desktop apps can run simultaneously.
-For example, one user may run as many copies of programs such as Notepad, Paint or Firefox as the system resources support.
-(Some desktop apps, such as Windows Media Player, are designed to allow only a single instance, but this is not enforced by the operating system.)
-However, in Windows 8, only one copy of Metro-style apps may run at any given time; invoking the app brings the running instance to the front.
+For example, one user may run as many copies of programs such as Windows Notepad, Paint or Firefox as long as the system resources can support.
+(Some desktop apps, such as Windows Media Player, have extra code that prevents spawning more than one instance.)
+However, in Windows 8, only one copy of Metro-style apps may run at any given time.
 True multi-instancing of these apps were not available until Windows 10 version 1803 (released in May 2018).

 In Windows 10 and Windows 11

-Windows 10 brings significant changes to how UWP apps look and work.

 Look and feel

-How UWP apps look depends on the app itself.
-UWP apps built specifically for Windows 10 and 11 typically have a distinct look and feel, as they use new UI controls that look different from those of previous versions of Windows.
+UWP apps are designed by individuals or software companies which leads to apps having their own look and feel.
+However, UWP apps built specifically for Windows 10 and 11 typically appear and function differently than ones on older versions, as they use new UI controls that look different from those of previous versions of Windows.
 The exception to this are apps that use custom UI, which is especially the case with video games.
 Apps designed for Windows 8.x look significantly different from those designed for Windows 10 and 11.

 UWP apps can also look almost identical to traditional desktop apps, using the same legacy UI controls from Windows versions dating back to Windows 95.
 These are legacy desktop apps that are converted to the UWP apps and distributed using the APPX file format.